-Here are some simple steps you can take to minimize the risk of harm from a deploying airbag.
+Here are some simple steps you can take to minimize the risk of harm from a deploying airbag:

-- 1. Children 12 years old and younger should ride buckled up in the rear seat. - 2.
-Infants in rear-facing child restraints should NEVER ride in the front seat of a vehicle with a passenger front airbag.
-An airbag deployment could cause severe injury or death to infants in that position. - 3.
-Children that are not big enough to wear the vehicle seat belt properly (refer to information on Child Restraint in this section) should be secured in the rear seat in child restraints or belt-positioning booster seats. - 4.
+1. Children 12 years old and younger should always ride buckled up in a rear seat.

+Infants in rear facing child restraints should NEVER ride in the front seat of a vehicle with a passenger front airbag.
+An airbag deployment can cause severe injury or death to infants in that position.

+Children that are not big enough to wear the vehicle seat belt properly (see section on Child Restraints) should be secured in the rear seat in child restraints or beltpositioning booster seats.
 Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in the rear seat.
-Never allow children to slide the shoulder belt behind them or under their arms.
+Never allow children to slide the shoulder belt behind them or under their arm.

-- 5. If a child from 1 to 12 years old must ride in the front passenger seat because the vehicle is crowded, move the seat as far back as possible, and use the proper child restraint (refer to information on Child Restraint in this section). - 6.
-You should read the instructions provided with your child restraint to make sure that you are using it properly. - 7.
-All occupants should use their seat belts properly. - 8.
-The driver and front passenger seats should be moved back as far as practical to allow the airbags time to inflate. - 9.
-If your vehicle has side curtain airbags do not lean against the doors, as airbags will inflate forcefully into the space between you and the door. - 10.
-If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
-Phone numbers are provided in the "If You Need Customer Assistance" section in this manual.
+If a child from 1 to 12 years old (not in a rear facing child seat) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
+(Refer to "Child Restraints") You should read the instructions provided with your child restraint to make sure that you are using it properly.

+2. All occupants should ALWAYS wear their lap and shoulder belts properly.

+3. The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Airbags room to inflate.

+4. Do not lean against the door.
+If your vehicle has side airbags, and deployment occurs, the side airbags will inflate forcefully into the space between you and the door.

+5. If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
+Phone numbers are provided under "If You Need Assistance".

 - Relying on the airbags alone could lead to more severe injuries in a collision.
 The airbags work with your seat belt to restrain you properly.
 In some collisions, the airbags won't deploy at all.
-Always wear your seat belts even though you have airbags. - Being too close to the steering wheel or instrument panel during airbag deployment could cause serious injury.
+Always wear your seat belts even though you have airbags. - Being too close to the steering wheel or instrument panel during front airbag deployment could cause serious injury, including death.
 Airbags need room to inflate.
-Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - If the vehicle has side curtain airbags, they also need room to inflate.
-Do not lean against the door or window.
+Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - Side airbags also need room to inflate.
+Do not lean against the door.
 Sit upright in the center of the seat.